rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 A node checks if it's the Leader by checking state local to the node, so this check is very fast.
 However there is a small window of time (less than a second by default) during which a node may think it's the Leader, but has actually been deposed, a new Leader elected, and other writes have taken place on the cluster.
 If this happens the node may not be quite up-to-date with the rest of cluster, and stale data may be returned.
 Technically this means that _weak_ reads are not [_Linearizable_](https://aphyr.com/posts/313-strong-consistency-models).

 ## Linearizable
 > Linearizable reads implement the process described in section 6.4 of the [Raft dissertation](https://raw.githubusercontent.com/ongardie/dissertation/refs/heads/master/online.pdf) titled _Processing read-only queries more efficiently_.
-This read consistency modeled should be considered experimental for now until it's been fully evaluated for correctness.

 To avoid the issues associated with _weak_ consistency, rqlite also offers _linearizable_.